 With only 15 days to go and a weight limit on the kit I will need to take to Iceland, I decided I needed to find a way of washing clothes whilst camping out there giving me the luxury of not needing to take as much clothes for the 18 days I’m away.

 Originally I did Google ‘travel washing machine’ and ‘washing clothes travelling’ which does come up with some great inventions including a foot pumped machine and a wash bag.
-But the cost of these I couldn’t justify on spending, so I set out to try and make my own method whilst being inspired by my Google findings…
+But the cost of these I couldn’t justify on spending, so I set out to try and make my own contraption whilst being inspired by my Google findings…

-I managed to find some clothes around the house which needed washing despite being clever and having run a clothes wash in the washing machine as normal earlier in the morning.
+Quick run around the house and I managed to find some clothes around the house which needed washing despite being clever and having run a clothes wash in the washing machine as normal earlier in the morning.

 I picked around 5 items varying from a shirt, pyjama bottoms, a vest top and socks, popped them in the dry sack and added a small amount of detergent (no idea how much I put in but I think it would have been the equivalent of 3 tablespoons?)
 I then filled up the bag with water up to until I could see the water just above the clothes.
 Rolled the bag up, clipped it shut and shook it for around 5-10 minutes (I think it was more around 5 minutes for me but only because I was conscious of the neighbourhood’s cat watching me).